Traveling Abroad with Kids: Divorced Parent’s Guide

 These orders often specify the conditions under which a child can be taken abroad, and they usually require the explicit, written consent of the other parent.

-Even if there’s no formal court order, getting written consent is still advisable to avoid any potential legal issues.
+Even if there’s no formal court order, getting written consent is still advisable to avoid potential legal issues.

 In some cases, like medical emergencies, there may be exceptions to the consent rule.